-Tables are everywhere in business – price list, KPI comparisons, project meetings, quarter review meet-ups, accounting audits… Sounds familiar?
-We use tables a lot, it is one of the most common ways to present the data.
+Tables are everywhere in business – price lists, KPI comparisons, project meetings, quarter review meet-ups, accounting audits… Sounds familiar?
+We use tables a lot, they are one of the most common ways to present data.
 Making a table in PowerPoint or Excel is simple and quick.
 However, usually, those tables look pretty boring.
 It’s time to change that!

-Let me show you four easy steps you can use to quickly change default data tables to more attractive table graphics.
+Let me show you four easy steps you can use to quickly change default data tables into more attractive table graphics.

-All presented table makeovers are done using only standard MS Office PowerPoint tools.
+All the presented table makeovers you’re about to see are done using only standard MS Office PowerPoint tools.
 You don’t need any special software, only your computer and a bit of imagination.
 Let’s have a quick view of how tables can be redesigned.

 Before and After Table Redesign

 Let’s have a look at this table comparing three product features.
-Using the standard table style it can look like this – grid with black lines and plain white cells filling:
+Using the standard table style it looks like this – a grid with black lines and plain white cells filling:

-For more table examples, check this table graphics collection here.
+For more table examples, check out this table graphics collection here.

-1. Replace grid of a standard presentation table
+1. Replace the grid of your standard presentation table

-Your tables will look more professional without default black borders.
+Your tables will look more professional without the default black borders.
 If you want to keep them, at least get rid of outside ones.
-You can change the border by clicking on the table itself and then select in the PPT menu: Design: Borders.
+You can change the border by clicking on the table itself and then selecting in the PPT menu: Design: Borders.

 2. Add shapes to table columns and rows headers

-The next step you can use to make your table more visually attractive is to enrich the table headers.
-Simple adding an arrow shape behind the table will make the trick.
+The next step is to enrich the table headers.
+This will make your table more visually attractive.
+Simply adding an arrow shape behind the table will do the trick.

 Then adjust the colors of the shapes.
-Depending on what’s the goal of the presentation slide, select the colors:
+Depending on what the goal of the presentation slide is, select the colors:

-- use vivid colors like below, if you want people to focus on that part – the three products in my example.
+- use vivid colors like I have below if you want people to focus on that part – in this case the three products in my example.

 - use more calm colors for less important parts (e.g. shades of gray or blue)

-Don’t forget to check if the header text is still readable after you added colors.
+Don’t forget to check if the header text is still readable after you add colors.
 Ensure the contrast is high enough – change the header font color to white from black if needed.

 3. Illustrate with icons

-If you have a few more minutes and want to move your tables to even higher level, enrich them further with pictograms.
+If you have a few more minutes and want to move your tables to the next level, enrich them further with pictograms.
 Using the symbols related to the table items creates a strong visual association.
-And that helps us to remember better the information inside the table.
+That helps us to remember better the information inside the table.

 In the product table example, I replaced the three features by simple flat icons – shield for security, a gauge for efficiency and cogs representing production.